mitchellh/nixos-config/README.md

 $ passwd
 # change to root
 ```

+At this point, verify `/dev/nvme0n1` exists.
+This is the expected block device
+where the Makefile will install the OS.
+If you setup your VM to use NVMe,
+this should exist.
+If `/dev/sda` or `/dev/vda` exists instead, you didn't
+configure NVMe properly.
+Note, these other block device types work fine,
+but you'll probably have to modify the `bootstrap0` Makefile task to use
+the proper block device paths.

 Run `ifconfig` and get the IP address of the first device.
 It is probably
 `192.168.58.XXX`, but it can be anything.
 In a terminal with this repository